cloudapp/policy/terms-of-service.md

 To use the service, you must:

-be 13 years or older.
-be a human.
+Be 13 years or older and be a human.
 Accounts registered by "bots" or other automated methods are not permitted. provide your legal full name, a valid email address, and any other information requested in order to complete the signup process.

 You are responsible for maintaining the security of your account and password.